Ron Wasserman: Saban career and Mighty Morphin Power Rangers

 During his early days at Saban, Wasserman worked as a music engineer, sometimes contributing background music and co-writing themes for several of their smaller series.
 Shows Wasserman worked on during this period include King Arthur and the Knights of Justice (which he composed the theme for), Little Shop, Saban's Around the World in Eighty Dreams, Saban's Gulliver's Travels and Video Power.
 Early on, he received creative notes from Saban that his music was too fast and heavy for children, and they would sometimes not accept the music he submitted because of this.
 Wasserman said, "you could hear probably throughout the whole office building when I drove in, blasting Black Sabbath, or Nirvana or some death metal out of my car.
 I had that energy and that angst back then.
 I got it out in my music."
 In 1992, Wasserman wrote the theme song for the animated Fox Kids X-Men series and co-composed background music for it, with this being the first hit show he worked on.
 Wasserman did not know anything about X-Men when he was asked to compose the theme.
-In a retrospective 2022 article, Wasserman remembered, "it was two weeks of hell putting that song together", adding that "I kept getting notes [saying] they wanted more baseline, then more high-hats.
+In a retrospective 2022 article, Wasserman remembered, "it was two weeks of hell putting that song together", adding that "I kept getting notes [saying] they wanted more bassline, then more high-hats.
 It was a real pain in the ass to do all that back then too.
 It came out really great though, the theme was really catchy and interesting and it was especially interesting when they animated to it."
 Wasserman also wrote some of the show's background music, with other composers from Saban also working on the background music.
 For the early episodes, the show's closing credits featured an instrumental heavy rock song from Wasserman, but for later episodes it was replaced by a shortened version of his opening theme.